 Sunscreen is the foundation of any good skincare routine.
-It protects your skin from sunburn, premature aging, dark spots, and even skin cancer.
+It protects your skin from sunburn, visible aging, dark spots, and even sun-related skin concerns.
 But despite its importance, many people either skip sunscreen or use the wrong kind for their skin.
 Why?
 Because the sunscreen market is full of choices: creams, gels, sprays, tinted options, mineral vs. chemical, and more.
-It can be overwhelming — especially if you don’t know what to look for.
+It can be overwhelming, especially if you don’t know what to look for.

 Here’s What UV Radiation Can Do:

-- Accelerates aging: Fine lines, wrinkles, loss of elasticity, and sagging
+- Affects skin’s appearance: Fine lines, wrinkles, loss of elasticity, and sagging

-- Triggers hyperpigmentation: Especially in people with medium to dark skin tones
+- May contribute to visible dark spots or uneven tone: Especially in people with medium to dark skin tones

 You don’t need to be at the beach for UV rays to harm your skin.
 You’re exposed every time you: